Patellar reflex: Clinical significance

 After the tap of a hammer, the leg is normally extended once and comes to rest.
 The absence or decrease of this reflex is problematic, and known as Westphal's sign.
 This reflex may be diminished or absent in lower motor neuron lesions and during sleep.
 On the other hand, multiple oscillation of the leg (pendular reflex) following the tap may be a sign of cerebellar diseases.
 Exaggerated (brisk) deep tendon reflexes such as this can be found in upper motor neuron lesions, hyperthyroidism, anxiety or nervousness.
 The test itself assesses the nervous tissue between and including the L2 and L4 segments of the spinal cord.

 The patellar reflex is often tested in infants to test the nervous system.

 History

-Wilhelm Heinrich Erb (1840–1921) and Carl Friedrich Westphal (1833–1890) simultaneously reported the patellar tendon or knee reflex in 1875.
+Wilhelm Heinrich Erb (1840–1921) and Karl Friedrich Otto Westphal (1833–1890) simultaneously reported the patellar tendon or knee reflex in 1875.
 The term knee-jerk was recorded by Sir Michael Foster in his Textbook of physiology in 1877: "Striking the tendon below the patella gives rise to a sudden extension of the leg, known as the knee-jerk."